Academic Year 2009-2010

 Gráinne de Búrca

-Gráinne de Búrca is Professor of Law at Fordham Law School since 2006.
-Prior to that she was Professor of EU Law at the European University Institute from 1998-2005 and lecturer in law at Oxford University from 1990-1998.
+Gráinne de Búrca is a Florence Ellinwood Allen Professor of Law at New York University School of Law.
+Prior to that she was Professor of Law at Fordham Law School, a Professor of EU Law at the European University Institute from 1998-2005 and lecturer in law at Oxford University from 1990-1998.
 Her field of expertise is broadly in EU law, with particular focus on constitutional issues of European integration, European human rights law and transnational governance.
 She is co-editor of the OUP book series Oxford Studies in European Law, and co-author of the textbook EU Law, which is currently in its fourth edition.
 More about Gráinne de Búrca

 The Evolution of the EU as an International Actor